val-iisc/DS-263-VA/resources.md

       <div class="entry">

 <p>There is no prescribed textbook for this course.
-However, We hope that the following books would be very useful guides along the course:
+However, We hope that the following book would be very useful guides along the course:
 </p>
 <ol>
-<li>Deep Learning by Ian Goodfellow, Yoshua Bengio, and Aaron Courville</li>
-<li>Neural Networks and Deep Learning by Michael Nielson</li>
+<li>Computer Vision: Algorithms and Applications, by Rick Szeliski.
+A free electronic copy is available online (<a href="http://szeliski.org/Book/">Link</a>)</li>
 </ol>
 <p>Additional Resources would be released along with the Lectures.</p>
       </div>